rvanmaanen/rvanmaanen.github.io/_posts/2020-04-17-Azure-DevOps-Yml-DotNetCore-Pipeline-CodeCoverage-SonarSource-Multiple-Test-Projects.md

 ---
 layout: post
-title:  "Fixing SonarSource code coverage condition count with multiple .NET Core test projects"
+title:  "Fixing SonarCloud code coverage condition count with multiple .NET Core test projects"
-categories: Azure DevOps .NET Core Merge Code Coverage SonarSource ReportGenerator
+categories: Azure DevOps .NET Core Merge Code Coverage SonarCloud ReportGenerator
-description: Followup on my previous guide on enabling code coverage in Azure Devops and SonarQube with multiple .NET Core test projects - Simplified solution in yml that fixes SonarSource showing too many conditions
+description: Followup on my previous guide on enabling code coverage in Azure Devops and SonarQube with multiple .NET Core test projects - Simplified solution in yml that fixes SonarCloud showing too many conditions
 excerpt_separator: <!--excerpt_end-->
 image: /assets/code_coverage/magnifier.png
 permalink: sonarsource-showing-too-many-conditions-in-code-coverage-with-multiple-dotnetcore-test-projects
 ---

 SonarSource made a great improvement, it will now show [conditional coverage of your tests](https://community.sonarsource.com/t/c-vb-net-sonarqube-and-sonarcloud-support-branch-condition-coverage-data/22384).
-Unfortunately, when using the pipeline as described in my previous blogpost, SonarSource reports way too many conditions.
+Unfortunately, when using the pipeline as described in my previous blogpost, SonarCloud reports way too many conditions.
 For instance, a simple `if(condition)` would result in 10 possible conditions which clearly is incorrect but easy to fix.<!--excerpt_end--> We submitted a [bug report](https://community.sonarsource.com/t/sonarsource-reports-invalid-code-coverage-when-using-opencover/23357) for this.

 The problem appears to be that for every test project an OpenCover file is created which shows the coverage for that single test projects.
 Every OpenCover file contains all statements and their conditions.
-SonarSource properly merges line coverage, but it appears to sum the amount of conditions.
-So where the most simple if statement should have 2 conditions, SonarSource actually reported 2x5=10 conditions (we have 5 test projects) with only 2 conditions being covered.
+SonarCloud properly merges line coverage, but it appears to sum the amount of conditions.
+So where the most simple if statement should have 2 conditions, SonarCloud actually reported 2x5=10 conditions (we have 5 test projects) with only 2 conditions being covered.

 This resulted in a massive drop in reported code coverage, as SonarCloud immediately started using conditional coverage as part of the calculations for "code coverage".
 This didn't make us look great anymore and more importantly our pull requests were failing.
 In the screenshot below the drop in coverage is clearly visible, along with the sudden appearance of conditional coverage.
 Time to fix this!
 Just want the Yml?
 Scroll a bit down :)